derek-knox/Coding-For-Designers/book/Breaking Barriers/Ones and Zeros.md

 For binary code, the computer takes the presence or absence of electricity in (input) and we *convert meaning* out (output).
 What makes binary code a *code* is that it is a *system for converting meaning between forms*.
 Etch this in your brain.

--viz-quote Code is a system for converting meaning between forms. quote-viz-
+> Code is a system for converting meaning between forms.

 I could take a pencil and write a 1 or a 0 on a sheet of paper (or any two distinct symbols for that matter).
 I could then give it to you.
 As long as both of us agree on the *converted meaning*, then we would have a binary code to communicate.
 For example a 1 could mean "yes" and a 0 “no”.
 We could ask each other questions verbally and respond in this code.
 There is nothing inherently magical about code.
 Remember this fact.